Critical sets of random smooth functions on compact manifolds: A Kac-Rice type formula

-We will deal with these difficulties simultaneously by relying on some probabilistic principles inspired from \cite{AT}.
+For our concrete purposes it is convenient to give a probabilistic interpretation to the integral formula (\ref{eq: KR}).
 For the reader's convenience we have gathered in Appendix \ref{s: gauss} the basic probabilistic notions and facts needed in the sequel.

 Consider again the metric $\bsi=\bsi_\bsU$, the pullback of the metric $h$ on $\bsU$ via the evaluation map.
 We will refer to it as the \emph{stochastic metric} associated to the sample space $(\bsU,h)$.
 It is convenient to have a local description of the stochastic metric.